jlogan03/interpnpy/docs/perf.md

 Since InterpN's backend library does not have access to an allocator, it's unlikely that there is much hidden behind that interface during evaluation.
 However, it is possible that some memory used by scipy is not identified by the profiler.

 The linear methods all use roughly the same amount of RAM during evaluation.
 In the case of InterpN, as designed, the instantaneous memory usage of all the methods, both linear and cubic, is the same during evaluation.

+The memory profiler picks up a large amount of RAM that is not actually part of the function evaluation, but belongs to the outer process.
+As a result, all methods show a bogus memory usage floor of about 97MB.

 <img src="./nd_memory.svg" alt="ND memory usage" />